shubhitamishra/IncidentOps/README.md

 every timeline event (created / acknowledged / resolved) to it.
 If credentials are not set, the integration no-ops safely — the app works fine in demo mode.

-## Live demo script (for your presentation)

-See [`docs/presentation-notes.md`](docs/presentation-notes.md) for the full rehearsal-ready script.

-Quick sequence:
-1. Show the working dashboard at http://localhost:8080
-2. Point to "Broken Service" — watch the incident auto-create (~90s)
-3. Acknowledge the incident; show timeline updates
-4. Run the K8s self-healing demo (`kubectl delete pod`)
-5. Show `kubectl get hpa`; explain autoscaling
-6. Close with the audit trail timeline

 ## Future scope (mention in presentation to show industry thinking)